leonardoctereza/dtmoney/README.md

 # Dtmoney

+This is a project made to learn React.
-This is a react project that simulates a simple personal financial control page.
+This app is a simple personal financial control page.

 ## Available Scripts